cmsc389T-spring22/Team1/Projects/P3/Team1_README.md

 java -cp "src/" StartMenu
 ```

-## Functions and Tests description
+## Methods and Tests For Each Class Below

 ## PacMan class